-After our 2000-mile journey together, Jim asked us to write about our time on Akela.
+(posted by Dan and Emma) After our 2000-mile journey together, Jim asked us to write about our time on Akela.
 We, Dan and Emma, are two sailors from San Francisco looking for more ocean crossing experience before taking the plunge and starting our own bluewater adventure.
-Preparations Our journey started when we met Jim online after answering an ad for … Continue reading 16 Days at Sea
+Preparations Our journey started when we met Jim online … Continue reading 16 Days at Sea

 In January, Jim went back to USA for a couple of months, and Max sailed aboard Poppy with the Schlegels, the Danish family that we encountered in Moorea.
 Jim returned to Polynesia in March, meeting Max in Nuku Hiva.
-We sailed Akela from the Marquesas Islands to the Tuamotos, when we tried our hand at … Continue reading Back to the South Seas
+We sailed Akela from the Marquesas Islands to the Tuamotos, trying our hand at high seas … Continue reading Back to the South Seas

 Out in the big ocean blue With not anything to do Just burning up time We’re making up rhymes Songs, limericks, and Haikus While crossing the sea in a gale The water came over the rail Day after day We take waves and spray And even caught squid in the sail I’m off to go … Continue reading The man from Nantucket